nlhkabu/nlhkabu.github.io/_projects/warehouse.md

     #### Device &amp; Browser Support

     Of course, accessibility in 2016 also means supporting users on a huge variety of devices and browsers.
 At the moment, very few PyPI users browse the site on their phones or tablets - but we expect this may change now that the new design has full device support via responsive CSS break points.
-We're also going to be supporting all the way back to Internet Explorer 8, as we still have a number of users (primarily in China) using this browser.
+We're also going to (at least in the short term) continue support for Internet Explorer <strike>8</strike> 9, as we have a number of users, primarily in China, still using this browser.
+See [this issue](https://github.com/pypa/warehouse/issues/979) for more information.

     #### Validating Design Decisions